On this week’s podcast, I enjoyed speaking with mompreneur, Urbana Chappa.

 Successful people are relentless

-Let’s get into what each of these three things mean:
+So, in the spirit of hopping right into things, the let’s talk about what each of these three things mean:

 Successful people set goals.

 It’s not enough to have a dream or a desire.
-We have to go after it, chase it.
+We have to go after it and actually chase it.
 We have to set a goal, then figure out a path to get us where we want to be.
 Success is a process and it takes planning.